Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/authentication-with-oauth.md

 - **Why aren't we using `POST /students/:id/facts` to create a fact?**

-- In this lecture, we'll learn to access the "logged in" student on the server, therefore we would not make a `POST` request to `/students/:id/facts`.
+- In this lecture, we'll learn to access the "logged in" student on the server, therefore we would not make a `POST` request to `/students/:id/facts` ... _think of this as "user-centric" CRUD_.

 - Please note, this is one of the few exceptions we'd make to our typical RESTful routing convention.